 The former West Williamston quarries are situated on a promontory at the confluence of the Carew and Cresswell rivers.
-They now form part of the West Williamston nature reserve and consist of numerous wide muddy channels interspersed with outcrops of limestone.
+They now form part of the West Williamston nature reserve and consist of numerous wide muddy tidal creeks interspersed with outcrops of limestone.
 Parking for 3 to 4 cars can be found by turning off at the telephone box at the centre of West Williamston village.
 The space is approximately 200 yards along, just before a cattle grid.
 From here, continue (on foot) over the cattle grid and follow the public footpath down to and along the shore.
 This area is now a nature reserve, and there are paths through the woodland.
 Further along, a gap in the trees provides a short-cut into the old quarries.
 Flora to be found here include bee orchids, yellow-wort, pale St John's wort, marsh mallow, glasswort and sea purslane.
-Insect life includes the comma and brown hairstreak butterflies, and unfortunately lots of horse flies in summer!
+Insect life includes the comma and brown hairstreak butterflies, and unfortunately lots of horse flies in summer.